 For a single session identifier, you can discover that the session is stored in two or more pieces.
 Session fragmentation can occur for intentional or unintentional reasons.

 Active session data is stored in the Short-Term Canister, an in-memory database.
-To prevent the memory database from becoming overwhelmed with sessions that can no longer be actively in use by the visitor, Experience Analytics imposes three internal safeguards to prevent the STC from being overwhelmed.
+To prevent the memory database from becoming overwhelmed with sessions that can no longer be actively in use by the visitor, Tealeaf imposes three internal safeguards to prevent the STC from being overwhelmed.
 These safeguards are based on three criteria (defaults in parentheses):

 - Session size (